lucaono13/BGG_Info_App/README.md

 # BGG Info App
 App that will take board game info from Board Game Geek and will create a .csv file from it.

-Created using Python and Kivy
+Created using Python and Kivy (while learning about Kivy along the way)

 **Features**